Layouts¶

 Helper behavior¶

-serialize_layouts_to_file()replaces layouts that share the samelayoutNameand appends new ones. substitute_home(tabs)expands~and$HOMEand rewrites shorthand command prefixes:f ...->~/.config/stackops/scripts/wrap_stackops fire ...t ...->~/.config/stackops/scripts/wrap_stackops terminal ...s ...->~/.config/stackops/scripts/wrap_stackops seek ...
+serialize_layouts_to_file(layouts, version, path, write_mode="replace_file")writes a layout file with"$schema": "https://bit.ly/cfglayout"and replaces any existing file content.serialize_layouts_to_file(layouts, version, path, write_mode="merge_by_layout_name")preserves existing layouts, replaces layouts that share the samelayoutName, and appends new layout names.substitute_home(tabs)expands~and$HOMEand rewrites shorthand command prefixes:f ...->~/.config/stackops/scripts/wrap_stackops fire ...t ...->~/.config/stackops/scripts/wrap_stackops terminal ...s ...->~/.config/stackops/scripts/wrap_stackops seek ...

 The current schema key is layoutTabs.
 There is no alternate tabs field in the typed definitions.